nvpro-samples/vk_mini_samples/README.md

 ## Slang

-Some samples have been converted to use Slang.
+Some samples have also been converted to use Slang.
+When configurating CMake, it should download automatically one of the release.
+To change the version of the Slang compiler, select the path to `SLANG_EXE` in CMake.

-To use Slang, download the latest release and set an environment variable `SLANG_SDK` to the root of the SDK.
-In CMake, check USE_SLANG then re-configure and re-generate.
+To use Slang, check USE_SLANG then re-configure and re-generate.

 ### Resources